CermakM/articles/stackedit/argo/argo-ansible-role.md

 <!-- 4) How can the reader verify what you've just shown, and apply it to their own situation? -->
 <!-- 5) How can the reader help you? -->
 Probably the easiest solution to try all of the things described above is to set up your local [minishift] / [minikube] cluster and take the Ansible role for a spin.
 It's been tested on OpenShift 3.11 so far, hence it is our sincere hope that it also runs without any issues in other environments.
-It might happen that some difficulties occur on minikube or other environments.
+Some difficulties might occur on minikube or other environments.
 Any input/feedback in this direction is greatly appreciated.

 Good luck and happy provisioning!